mforets/mforets/README.md

 ### Activities

-I belong to the leadership team of the [JuliaReach](https://github.com/JuliaReach/) research group and open-source software organization.
+I'm a member [JuliaReach](https://github.com/JuliaReach/), a research group and open-source software organization.
 For details on our ongoing projects, see http://github.com/JuliaReach, and visit our [youtube channel](https://www.youtube.com/channel/UC3TeyA4O5IX0lCpdfrvmKag).

 I'm a software engineer at [PlantingSpace](https://planting.space/).